Elongation and percolation of defect motifs in anisotropic packing problems: Methods

 \subsection{Packing algorithm for ellipsoidal particles}

 Our algorithm to pack spherical particles is as described above and in previous work\citep{burke2015role,mascioli2017defect,xie2019geometry}.
-The extension to ellipsoidal particles involves modifications to overlap detection and diffusion as follows: The contact distance $\sigma_{ij}$, defined as the distance between the centers of two ellipsoids when they are externally tangent, is given by,
+The extension to ellipsoidal particles involves modifications to overlap detection and diffusion as follows: The range parameter $\sigma_{ij}$ is given by,

 where $a$ and $b$ are the half lengths of the major and minor axes, $\chi=(a^{2}-b^{2})/(a^{2}+b^{2})$, $\hat{u}$ is a unit vector describing the overall orientation of the particle and $\hat{d_{ij}}$ is the unit vector pointing from one center to the other.
-If the center-to-center distance $d_{ij}$ is smaller than the contact distance $\sigma_{ij}$, there is overlap.
+If the center-to-center distance $d_{ij}$ is smaller than the range parameter $\sigma_{ij}$, there is overlap.
 This criterion has been successfully implemented in other work\citep{padilla1997isotropic,anquetil2012competing,zeravcic2009excitations,debenedictis2015competition}.
 If two ellipsoidal particles overlap, we exert the Gaussian model potential\citep{berne1972gaussian}

 where $\epsilon_{0}$ is the strength parameter, to remove the overlaps by gradient descent.

 Diffusion of particles is another feature of our algorithm.
 Spheres can diffuse simply by Langevin equation

 where $\eta_{i}$ is a random step drawn from Gaussian distribution, $D$ is the diffusion constant such that $\sqrt{2D\delta t}$ determines the variance of the displacement for a timestep $\delta t$.
 For ellipsoids, we must also account for rotations.
 First we rotate the director of an ellipsoid by